-Providing exceptional customer service and satisfaction is an important focal point of the COE.
-Because we value our customers' opinions and needs, we created and launched our new Customer Satisfaction Survey in June 2022 as a method to gain a better understanding of the needs of those we serve and to help us determine whether we meet, fall short of, or surpass our customers' expectations.
+Providing exceptional customer service and satisfaction is important to the Palm Beach County Commission on Ethics.
+We value our customers' opinions and use our newly created Customer Satisfaction Survey to better understand the needs of those we serve and to help us determine whether we meet their expectations and needs.

-We also want our customers to play a role in shaping their ethical behavior, feel more connected to the COE, and be successful in their actions.
+We also want our customers to play a role in shaping their ethical behavior, feel more connected to the Palm Beach County Commission on Ethics, and succeed in taking ethical actions.
 Their feedback helps us build on the goals of our strategic plan, which is to create a loyal and committed customer base.
-If our customers are happy with what we do and provide, they will be our biggest promoters, support us, and speak highly about our mission.
+If our customers are happy with what we do and provide, they will be our biggest promoters and share our mission's importance with others in the community.

-Our survey has five questions with a rating scale to choose from and one final openended question, allowing survey respondents to share additional suggestions and ideas.
-Our customer satisfaction surveys are reviewed in real-time, allowing us to make immediate changes or address a customer's concern.
-Measuring our customers' satisfaction also helps us to obtain concrete numerical scores which may be used to develop new key performance indicators.
+The Palm Beach County Commission on Ethics Customer Satisfaction Survey is a survey that local government employees and officials can voluntarily complete after participating in the Commission's ethics training program.
+It has five questions with a rating scale to choose from and one final open-ended question, allowing survey respondents to share additional suggestions and ideas.
+Surveys are reviewed in real time, allowing us to make immediate changes or address a customer's concern.
+Measuring our customers' satisfaction also helps us to obtain concrete numerical scores, which may be used to develop new key performance indicators.

-In the last six months of 2022, 655 customers voluntarily completed our surveys regarding the work that we do.
-The surveys provided good news - our customers continue to be satisfied with our performance.
+Since its inception in 2022, 936 customers voluntarily completed our survey regarding our work and programs.
+The surveys showed that our customers continue to be satisfied with our performance, find the training useful, and consider our mission important for the community.